4.5.1 Harmonic Sets

 AB.
 Let D' also be a harmonic conjugate of C with

-respect to A and B that is constructed from a different quadrangle
+respect to A and B that is constructed from a different complete quadrangle

 E'F'G'H' with A = E'F' ·